AVEVA/sample-adh-waveform-angular/README.md

 Note: this script may run into problems if you have never logged in from the device before to the account you are using.

 To run the test use `ng e2e --webdriver-update=false`.

+### Community

+If you would like to see an example of basic interactions with an OCS community, enter an existing community id in the `communityId` field of the configuration.
+Make sure to also grant the appropriate "Community Member" role to the Client-Credentials Client used by the sample.
+If you have not yet created a community, see the [documentation](https://docs.osisoft.com/bundle/ocs/page/communities/create-a-community.html) for instructions.
+Entering a community id will enable three additional steps in the sample.

+If you are not using OCS communities, leave the `communityId` property empty.

 ## Running the example